 - Juan Cubero, aged 32, who landed in America, in 1919

 - Miguel Cubero, aged 35, who landed in America from Sevilla, in 1919

-- Juan Cubero, aged 36, who emigrated to America from Zalamanca, Spain, in 1920
+- Juan Cubero, aged 36, who immigrated to America from Zalamanca, Spain, in 1920

-- Jose Cubero, aged 29, who emigrated to the United States, in 1920
+- Jose Cubero, aged 29, who immigrated to the United States, in 1920

 - Captain Linda Garcia Cubero (b.
 1958), first Hispanic woman to graduate from any U.S. military service academy